How Much Information Should You Include In A Pitch Deck You Email?

 You have more work to do if the answer doesn’t come back exactly with the answer you want.

-The rest of the deck should support in more detail the promise of your first slide.
+The rest of the deck should support in more detail the promise of your first two slides.

 This is exactly the same as your deck should always be.
-But it’s that first slide that will get you to the face to face meeting you want.
+But it’s those first two slides that will get you to the face to face meeting you want.

-Your first slide needs to pack a punch.
-Your first slide needs to make your potential investors go, “Wow!”
+Your first two slides need to pack a punch.
+They need to make your potential investors go, “Wow!”

 Do You Want To Grow Your Business?
 Maybe I Can Help.
 Click Here.